uyuni-project/uyuni-rfc/accepted/00000-native-ldap-authentication.md

 2. **Account** — bind credentials, base DNs, optional search filter, JIT provisioning
 3. **Attribute mappings** — login / name / email attributes, pre-filled per server type

 External group → role mapping is **not** a fourth tab on the auth source in Satellite.
 It lives under **User Groups → External groups** (external group name + auth source → roles).
-Uyuni reuses the existing external-group UI (`ExtGroupDetailAction` / `UserExternalHandler`) for LDAP group → Uyuni role bindings, scoped to a directory where needed.
-Uyuni maps LDAP groups to role types directly via `rhnUserExtGroup`; Satellite uses an intermediate user group.
+Uyuni reuses the existing external-group UI (`ExtGroupDetailAction` / `UserExternalHandler`) for LDAP group → Uyuni role/access-group bindings, scoped to a directory where needed.
+Uyuni maps LDAP groups directly via `rhnUserExtGroup` (to RBAC access groups, or to legacy `org_admin`/`satellite_admin`); Satellite uses an intermediate user group.

 On the **Users** list, Satellite shows an **Authorized by** column (`INTERNAL` vs. the LDAP source name, e.g. `LDAP-AD-AUTH`).
 Uyuni exposes the same idea through per-user `auth_type` (`LOCAL` / `PAM` / `LDAP`) and, where applicable, the directory that authenticated the user.